amonks/wafelijzer/update.md

 Ready?

+If you haven't yet, type `heroku login`, press enter, and type your Heroku username and password when they ask.
+You'll only ever have to do that once.

-OK.
-First, in the Terminal, type `cd`, space.
+Now, still in the Terminal, type `cd`, space.
 Then drag your new folder right onto the Terminal window, and press enter.

 Now, type `heroku git:clone -a appname`, substituting your heroku app name (whatever comes before `.herokuapp.com`) for `appname` and press enter again.